 - Take a drive in pajamas to see the holiday lights.

 - Take a hike in a local park and find some natural decorations for your tree or to make other holiday decorations.

 - Make a homemade Christmas tree ornament.
 Date it, and each year you will add to the collection.

-- Bake Christmas cookies or Hanukkah treats and share with friends and neighbors.
+- Bake Christmas cookies and share with friends and neighbors.

 - Draw Secret Santas in the family.
 Each Secret Santa will complete a kind deed for the family member he or she drew.

 - Have a traditional Christmas breakfast, or Christmas Eve dinner.